You were blocked by the Shield Security Firewall

 When it detects something that it doesn’t like – it’ll kill that web request and prevent WordPress from loading any further.
 In this way, it prevents WordPress from receiving/using malicious data that’s been sent to it to for the purpose of causing trouble.

-It can happen that you, as a site owner, get blocked by the firewall.
-For example, you're getting blocked while you're customising your theme.
+It can happen that you, as a site owner or your site visitors get blocked by the firewall.
 To stop this block, follow the below steps...

-Review your Audit Trail and find the firewall block entry.
+Review your Activity Log and find the firewall block entry.
 It'll tell you what exact firewall rule has been triggered, and the offending parameter.

 In this example

-- firewall rule (option) triggered is Aggressive Rules
+- firewall rule (option) triggered is Directory Traversals

 Step 2: Whitelist the offending parameter, or turn off the firewall rule (option)